HDR-Development/HewDraw-Remix/README.md

 - Dr Mario
 - Meta Knight
 - Samus(?) this is dubious i feel like shes playable with rumble but up smash and forward air may appreciate some tuning down the line
+- Snake (this was a surprise to me but his rumble works perfect lol)

+## COULDNT FIX

+Mainly throws, I'm probably missing something but ive left the expression code there as it at least fixes screenshake time and itll make it easier for whoever wants to change it themselves

+- Jigglypuff
+  - Back throw

+- Greninja
+  - F throw

+- Ness
+  - I was unable to fix up smash (is this a vanilla fix? im not sure, it just felt inconsistent despite not having hdr changes) ?